 Take another look at your marketing materials.
 Yes, your phone number might be in there along with your e-mail.
 However, it’s not enough to just put them in there and hope for the best.
 Ask your prospects to respond and make it easy for them to do so.

 Want to give me your thoughts on the subject?
-Share yours in the comment section below because I’d love to hear from you.
+Drop me a line because I’d love to hear from you.
 Thanks a million and here’s to your sweet success.